-A form of unsecured loans, business credit cards can be an extra layer of flexibility for savvy small business owners.
+A form of unsecured loan, business credit cards can be an extra layer of flexibility for savvy small business owners.
 However, this option will offer the least amount of credit with the highest interest rates.
 Additionally, business credit cards will be more strict on transaction fees, cash advance fees, and repayment plans.

 Steps to Success: How to Qualify for Business Lines of Credit

 The next step is to make sure you qualify for the specific loan.
-As a minimum guideline, we recommend at least one year in business, 600+ credit score, and 100k annual revenue.
+As a minimum guideline, we recommend at least one year in business, a 600+ credit score, and 100k annual revenue.
 Additionally, be prepared with collateral, preferably short-term assets, that you can leverage to get a great deal on a secured LOC.